m1kola/fake-mck-bnudles-and-catalog/readme.md

   type: ResolutionFailed
 ```

-## Uninstall MEKO and install fake MCK
+## Option 1: Uninstall MEKO and install fake MCK

-In this test we try the proposed migration scenario when we uninstall MEKO
+In this test we try the proposed migration path when we uninstall MEKO
 and install MCK which takes over existing CRs.

 ### Install MEKO